 Supply chain leaders have been seeking the perfect forecast for decades: the ability to predict supply and demand with uncompromising certainty that would help them meet consumer demands more accurately.
 But this perfect forecast has proven to be more and more elusive when confronted with the unpredictable nature of the fashion industry.

 In recent years, we've seen a rising surge of volatility, making forecasting even more unreliable.
-This, coupled with recent moves toward same-day delivery, omni-channel inventory fulfilment, and a growing network of e-Commerce giants have set a new industry service standard, which brands are finding it difficult to follow.
+This, coupled with recent moves toward same-day delivery, omnichannel inventory fulfillment, and a growing network of e-commerce giants have set a new industry service standard, which brands are finding it difficult to follow.